What it is and why it matters

 - Insurance companies.
 Determine insurance premium rates, detect claims fraud, optimize claims processes, retain customers, improve profitability and optimize marketing campaigns.
 Within two hours of an earthquake striking rural New Zealand, Farmers Mutual Group assessors were headed to affected areas.
 With SAS Analytics, they knew who their most at-risk policy holders were and chartered a helicopter to get to them quickly.

 - Manufacturers.
 Identify factors leading to reduced quality and production failures, and optimize parts, service resources and distribution.
-Lenovo detected a product issue 30 percent faster and reduced warranty costs 10 to 15 percent for previously hard-to-detect issues.
+Lenovo used predictive analytics to better understand warranty claims, leading to a 10 to 15 percent reduction in warranty costs.

 - Media and entertainment.
 Deepen insight into audiences by identifying influencing attributes, trends, drivers and desires across properties, and score visitors to determine appropriate audience segments and behavior value.
 How is the slot floor doing every day?
 How is the gaming floor performing?
 How are the nonsmoking tables compared to the smoking tables?
 The answers – which previously could take numerous weeks and many dollars to find out – are now coming in minutes and at a far lower cost for Foxwoods Resort Casino.

 - Oil, gas and utility companies.
 Predict equipment failures and future resource needs, mitigate safety and reliability risks, and improve performance.
 Salt River Project is the second-largest public power utility in the US and one of Arizona's largest water suppliers.
 A sophisticated forecasting model helps them know the best time to sell excess electricity for the best price.

 - Retailers.
 Assess the effectiveness of promotional events and campaigns, predict which offers are most appropriate for consumers, determine which products to stock where and how to build brand loyalty.
 Staples analyzes online and offlilne consumer behavior to provide a complete picture of their customers, and realized a 137% ROI.

 - Sports franchises.
 Sports analytics is a hot area, thanks in part to Nate Silver and tournament predictions.
 The NBA’s Orlando Magic uses SAS predictive analytics to improve revenue and determine starting lineups.